Mennauu/functional-programming/README.md

-# Impact of better control of the English language in the Netherlands on translations of English books into Dutch
+# Impact of better control of the English language in the Netherlands on the amount of translations of English books into Dutch

 **Since 1986, a great deal of attention has been given to the English language in our country.
 English was then obligated in group 7 and 8 of primary school.
 In the Dutch media we also encountered the English language more and more, especially on television and radio.
 A recent study by language education agency EF Education shows that Dutch people have better control of the English language than other countries that do not use English as their mother tongue.
 In general, Dutch people have become good at English and many English speaking people moved to The Netherlands.
-So does it impact the translations of English books into Dutch?**
+So does it impact the amount of translations of English books into Dutch?**

 ## Table of Contents